habi/gratipay.com/www/about/policies/terms-of-service.md

 opportunity to publicly evaluate and provide commentary about the Project.
 However, all decisions regarding whether to accept, reject, suspend, remove, or take any other action regarding a Project belong solely to Gratipay.

+  1. Gratipay reserves the right to reject, suspend, or remove a Project at any time, and for any reason.

 1. Terms for Collaborators